DBremen/DirksWiki/docs/Personal_Development/How_to_chart_new_course_for_life.md

 The embedded slice represents the time necessary to sleep, eat and take care of physiological needs.
 I've rounded it up to 40% (based on 8 hours of sleep + 1 hour for other needs = 37.5%).
-It's a kind of "physiological tax" you have to pay to your body everyday for being alive.
+It's a kind of "physiological tax" you have to pay to your body every day for being alive.
 The remaining 60% represents the time available to you.

 ![](media_How_to_chart_new_course_for_life/media/image2.png)